JamieB92/portfolio-project-three/README.md

     * I have tested this byu entering help.

 * Is the menu clear and easy to read?
-    * Yes the user is able to read the instructions cleary.
+    * Yes, the user is able to read the instructions cleary.
     * I have tested this by entering help.

 * Is the hud visable at the below the menu?
-    * Yes the user is able to see this.
+    * Yes, the user is able to see this.
     * I have tested this by entering help.

 * Does the help menu clear after entering next move ?
-    * Yes the menu clears after an input is entered.
+    * Yes, the menu clears after an input is entered.
     * I have tested this by entering a movement and seeing the menu clear.